GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 overall time taken.

 In order to capture the overall time taken by the keyboard interaction, we can compute the maximum of the duration of the `keydown` and the `keyup` events.

+{% Aside %}
 The `keypress` event is deprecated, and it should be fired in the same task as the `keydown` event, so its duration will always overlap with the duration of the`keydown`.
+{% endAside %}

 {% Details %}

-{% DetailsSummary %}
-A note on repeating keypresses
-{% endDetailsSummary %}
+{% DetailsSummary %} A note on repeating keypresses {% endDetailsSummary %}

 There is an edge case here worth mentioning: there may be cases where the user presses a key and takes a while to release it.
 In this case, the sequence of events dispatched can